 Keeping butter in the freezer is almost as convenient as keeping it in the fridge.
 It can be ready to use in as little as thirty seconds.

 If you're working on a recipe that calls for melted butter, just pull the quantity that you need from the freezer, and melt it on the stove or in the microwave.
 Butter burns easily, whether it's frozen or thawed, so be sure to watch it closely while you melt it.

 If you're working on a recipe that calls for softened butter, place the butter called for in a microwave-safe bowl, and microwave it for 10 seconds at a time, until it softens, but does not melt.
-I usually flip the butter after every 10-second interval, so it heats evenly on all sides.
+Flip the butter after every 10-second interval, so it heats evenly on all sides.
 If you're not in a hurry, stick some of your frozen butter in the fridge, and allow it to thaw overnight.
 It should be ready to use the next day.

 When to Toss Your Butter

-Discard any butter that has developed an off color, flavor or smell.
+Discard any butter that has developed an off-color, flavor, or smell.
 It won't do your recipe any favors and it could make you sick.
 If your butter needs to be replaced, you can use a butter substitute until you're able to get to the store for more.

-The Best Time to Stock Up on Butter
+The Best Time to Stock up on Butter